EthanWelsh/N-Grams/README.md

     + Even if two words may appear related in a thesaurus, word frequently take upon different means in different work that would be virtually impossible detect given just a simple ngram model.
- - In a similar vein, replacing each word by its part of speech could be similarly helpful in allowing our model's training to be more flexible
+ - In a similar vein, replacing each word by its part of speech could be similarly helpful in allowing our model's training to be more flexible.

-Above you can see a sentence
+ - Use skip-grams or flex-grams in order to account for more history within each gram.

 ## 2. Intrinsic Evaluation

 ### python ngram.py 3s train.txt dev.txt test.txt